 When a table view is open in your project, the Calculate Field button opens the Calculate Field geoprocessing tool, so you will always build your expressions as part of a geoprocessing task.
-Enter the parameters to build an expression using the provided Fields list and functions.
+Specify the parameters to build an expression using the provided Fields list and functions.

-The Field Calculator is unavailable
+Field Calculator is unavailable

 If the Calculate Field command is unavailable, consider the following possibilities: